RawthiL/PET_DeepAttCorrection/README.md

 The data can be downloaded opening the ".tcia" file using the [NBIADataRetriever](https://wiki.cancerimagingarchive.net/display/NBIA/Cancer+Imaging+Archive+User's+Guide#CancerImagingArchiveUser'sGuide-DownloadingtheNBIADataRetriever).
 The data must be downloaded into the *./datasets/DICOM/* folder with the "Descriptive Directory Name" option.
 The ".tcia" file was tested using the NBIADataRetriever v3.6 build "2020-04-03_15-44".
 The ".csv" contains the same information as the ".tcia" file.

-After a succesfull download the directory should look like this:
+After a successful download the directory should look like this:

 * *./datasets/DICOM/HNSCC/HNSCC-01-0004/...*
 * *./datasets/DICOM/HNSCC/HNSCC-01-0008/...*
 * *...*
 * *./datasets/DICOM/TCGA-THCA/TCGA-DE-A4MA/...*

-### TFDateset file generation (Train and Validation datasets)
+### TFDataset file generation (Train and Validation datasets)

 In the *./datasets/DICOM/* folder the *Generate_train_and_validation_dataset* notebook is found.
 It must be executed to generate the training files.
 This process is very long, it takes approx. 5 hs to run on a 4x3.6Ghz CPU.
 It will produce a large output, approx. 120 GB if using the largest resolution of 256x256x512 voxels.
 The process support other datasets or larger selections of the HNSCC dataset (the dataset is updated from time to time).
 It is advised to inspect the output to find any defective sample if using samples from outside the provided list.
 The output is a series of ".tfrecord" files, for different data resolution: